-The Windsor Devils Broomball League has adopted the 24-hour rule.
+The JR Roadrunners Broomball League has adopted the 24-hour rule.
 Whether it’s a win or a loss, youth sporting events can become emotionally charged – and quickly.
 But if you start a heated argument with the coach, you might wind up destroying the positive aspects of youth sports for everyone, including your child – and earn yourself a not-so stellar reputation.

 This 24-hour approach moves the discussion away from the players and gives parents a chance to quell their emotions and resolve a disagreement rationally.
 The beneficiary of the 24-Hour Rule?
 Your children.

 The 24-Hour Rule is a good way for parents to take a breath and decide whether their concern really is a matter of fairness or an intense emotional reaction forged in the heat of competition.